 Income tax windfalls and shortfalls.
 For certain stock-based compensation awards that are expected to result in a tax deduction under existing tax law, a deferred tax asset is established as we recognize compensation cost for book purposes.
 Book compensation cost is determined on the grant date and recognized over the award's requisite service period.
 The corresponding deferred tax asset also is measured on the grant date and recognized over the service period.
 The related tax deduction is measured on the vesting date for restricted stock and on the exercise date for stock options.
-As a result, there will almost always be a difference in the amount of compensation exceeds the cumulative book compensation cost that we recognized, the tax benefit associated with any excess deduction will be considered an excess benefit or windfall and will be recognized as additional paid-in capital ("APIC").
-If the tax deduction is less than the cumulative book compensation cost, the tax effect of the resulting difference is a deficiency or shortfall, and should be charged first to APIC, to the extent of our pool of windfall tax benefits.
+As a result, there will almost always be a difference in the amount of compensation cost recognized for book purposes versus the amount of tax deduction that a company may receive.
+If the tax deduction exceeds the cumulative book compensation cost that we recognized, the tax benefit associated with any excess deduction will be considered an excess benefit or windfall and will be recognized as additional paid-in capital ("APIC").
+If the tax deduction is less than the cumulative book compensation cost, the tax effect of the resulting difference is a deficiency or shortfall, and should be charged first to APIC, to the extent of our pool of windfall tax benefits, with any remainder recognized in income tax expense.
+We utilize a one-pool approach when accounting for the pool of windfall tax benefits.
 In the one-pool approach, employees and non-employees are grouped into a single pool.
 As of December 31, 2014 and 2013, we did not have any eligible windfall tax benefits to offset future shortfalls as no excess tax benefits have been recognized, therefore all shortfalls have been recognized in income tax expense.